 If you have additional questions about joining a TREC Community of Practice, please email TREC Project Coordinator Alicia Durbin adurbin@arizona.edu

-Ben’s Bells, TREC, SAZAEYC, and TVT have teamed up to create a Virtual Gratitude Wall again this year!
+Ben’s Bells, TREC, SAZAEYC, TVT, and Fox Theatre have teamed up to create a Virtual Gratitude Wall again this year!

 Expressing gratitude carries benefits for both the giver and the receiver!
 Submit a message of appreciation or note of thanks to help us let educators know how much the community values their work and dedication.
 If you’re an educator yourself, we know it’s also important to hold up other educators and recognize each other’s work.
 We invite you to shine a light on your colleague(s) and add to this Gratitude Wall too!